 The study guide answer was “c) Specific-phobia—situational type.”
 I would have failed that exam.
 My student, Dr. G, would have aced it.

-Addendum: I appreciate the lively discussion this post inspired.
-I confess I was surprised by a few comments, apparently by psychiatrists, impugning my credentials to discuss psychiatric diagnosis.
-I share below a Tweet by Allen Frances, Chair of the DSM-IV Task Force.
-I apologize for the deficiencies of my background which prevent me from understanding the DSM, and take some small comfort in knowing that its author and I misunderstand it the same way.
+Addendum: I appreciate the lively discussion that followed this post.
+I was surprised by some comments, apparently by psychiatrists, impugning my credentials to discuss diagnosis.
+Below is a Tweet by Allen Frances, Chair of the DSM-IV Task Force.
+I apologize for the educational deficiencies that prevent me from understanding the DSM.
+I can only take some small comfort in knowing its senior editor and I misunderstand it the same way.

 Helpful in communication/treatment planning, but no claims re causality/homogeneity/clear boundaries.

 We wrote this in DSM-IV Intro—no one read it." —Allen Francis, July 29